-- Click on the sign in box and you will be shown a picture with a grid overlaid on it - Click on each of the grid squares that has a particular thing in it: traffic lights, trucks, cars, trains - Once you have ticked all the right boxes that have the item in, click "Continue" and the box will close leaving you on the page and able to click to sign in.
-How to use E-mail There are several free e-mail services available online.
+- Click on the sign in box and you will be shown a picture with a grid overlaid - Click on each of the grid squares that has a particular thing in it: traffic lights, trucks, cars, trains - Once you have ticked all the correct boxes that have the item in, click verify and the box will close leaving you on the page and able to click to sign in.

+How to use E-mail

+There are several free e-mail services available online.
 The most common are:

 Google-mail

 Outlook

 Hotmail

-See our chapter on "How to Sign up for almost Any Service."
+See How to Sign Up for almost any service on page 30.
 There is one extra step to set up an e-mail account:

-• Your chosen username followed by the a sign.
+- You need to choose or create a username, followed by the 3 sign.
 However, all these e-mail services are global and there will be many people with the same name as you, so you may need to add numbers or symbols such as an underscore () or a fullstop.

-You will need to remember this address easily.
+You might even be given a suggestion. - You will need to remember this address easily.
 Perhaps your name and surname followed by a significant year.
-The e-mail service will check that no one else has this address already, then it will assign it to you.
-Once done, you can access this e-mail account from any device where you can access the internet.
-Once you have Created an account and confirmed who you are, log into the account.
+The e-mail service will check that no one else has this address already, then assign it to you.

+Once done, you can access this e-mail account from any device where you can access the Internet.

+Once you have created an account and confirmed who you are, log into the account.

-You will see a screen with all the emails you have received listed.
-Click on an e-mail title and you will be able to read it all.
+You will see a screen listing all the emails you have received.
+Click on an e-mail title and you will be able to read it.

 Once you have read it you may notice a range of symbols just above it.

-Click on the dustbin icon and the e-mail will be deleted.
+• Click on the dustbin icon and the e-mail will be deleted.

-The "Reply" icon is a single curving arrow pointing left.
+• The Reply icon is a single curving arrow pointing left.
 Click on this and you can write a reply to the person who has written to you

-The double curving arrows mean "Reply to All."
+The double curving arrows mean Reply to All.
 This means that anything you type will be sent to all the people the original e-mail was sent to

-The 'forward' icon lets you send a copy of that e-mail to another person.
-That is a single curving arrow pointing right.
+• The forward icon lets you send a copy of that e-mail to another person.
+That is a single curving arrow usually pointing right.